 When running this script from the command line, you can pass one parameter to it, which is a Runscope Trigger URL.
-If you want to run a single set of tests, you can find the tests trigger URL under your environment settings:
+If you want to run a single test, you can find its trigger URL under your environment settings:

-If you want to run all the test in a bucket, you can find the trigger URL in your bucket settings:
+If you want to run all the tests in a bucket, you can find the trigger URL in your bucket settings:

 Generating Your Runscope API Key

 We need a Runscope personal access token to interact with the Runscope API and retrieve the results from our test run.

 To get your personal token, head over to https://www.runscope.com/applications, and create a new application.
 You can just use dummy URLs for the app and callback URL values (e.g. http://example.org).